spajus/church-of-supreme-light-bubble/README.md

 The Big Bang was produced by Supreme Light Bubble, which imploded into an infinitely dense spot, that later exploded into the world we live in today.

-## For how long did Supreme Light Bubble exist before the big bang?
+## For how long did Supreme Light Bubble exist before The Big Bang?

 Time was not a concept back then, so there cannot be an answer.
 Time starts with 0, when Supreme Light Bubble have triggered The Big Bang.
 Before that